DENICeG/cent7-STIG/README.md

 The role tries to be helpful and pause to let you know it found something.
 You can disable this behaviour if you want to run it unattended by setting `cent7stig_fullauto` to `true`.

-## IMPORTANT INSTALL STEP
+## History

-If you want to install this via the `ansible-galaxy` command you'll need to run it like this:

-`ansible-galaxy install -p roles dsmorse.STIG-cent7,devel`

 Based on [Red Hat Enterprise Linux 6 STIG Version 1 Release 6 - 2015-01-23](http://iase.disa.mil/stigs/os/unix-linux/Pages/index.aspx).

 Inspiration and some config files taken from [RedHatGov](https://github.com/RedHatGov) [stig-fix-el6](https://github.com/RedHatGov/stig-fix-el6).

-This repo was created by [David Morse](https://github.com/dsmorse) but is derived from work previously done by [Sam Doran](https://github.com/samdoran/ansible-role-stig)
+This repo was created by [Christian Simmen, DENIC eG](https://github.com/deniceg) but is derived from work previously done by [David Morse](https://github.com/dsmorse) and [Sam Doran](https://github.com/samdoran/ansible-role-stig).

 Requirements
 ------------